 Things to Do in Nimbin

-If you’re visiting outside of the Nimbin Mardi Grass Festival (a festival celebrating all things weed), you’ll struggle to fill more than a couple of hours in Nimbin.
+If you’re visiting outside of the Nimbin Mardi Grass Festival you’ll struggle to fill more than a couple of hours in Nimbin.
 Nimbin has a few shops (90% weed related) a hostel and a coffee shop.

-One of the most popular things to do in Nimbin is stopping by the Hemp Embassy, a cool-looking non-profit campaigning for cannabis law reform.
+One of the most popular things to do in Nimbin is stopping by the Hemp Embassy, a cool-looking non-profit that campaigns for cannabis law reform.
 The exterior of the Hemp Embassy in Nimbin is super wacky, and it’s an educational place to visit.

 After completing our shopping and heading into the Hemp Embassy we still had loads of time to kill, so extended our walk past the main street.

 As I was walking through the town, a sense of unease crept up on me.
-The town’s residents were definitely distinguishable from the tourists.
+Some of the town’s residents were definitely distinguishable from the tourists.
 Quite a few people we came across looked like they were living with an addiction, a severe mental illness or in poverty.